FAQs (Frequently Asked Questions)

 A prepared consumer.
 When a consumer,

-• checks the service provider’s online reviews; and/or
+• checks the service provider’s online reviews,

 What should a consumer know before filing a complaint with RICO?